latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 ### Kill a pure proxy

-Pure proxies are killed using the `killPure` extrinsic as shown:
+Pure proxies are killed using the `killPure` extrinsic as shown.
+See [source code: `killPure` implementation](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L380-L406):

 1. Go to **Developer** → **Extrinsics**.
 2. Under “using the selected account”, choose the pure proxy account.